 1. Select your dining preference

 Dinner on a Royal Caribbean cruise has a few options to choose from, and you will want to make sure you pick the option you want.
-Depending on your ship, there can be a few choices: traditional, My Time Dining or Dynamic Dining.
+There are a few choices: Traditional (early or late seating) and My Time Dining.

 Traditional dining is where you have a set time each night of your cruise, where you will be seated at the same table in the main dining room and have the same wait staff and table mates.
 This is the most common choice available and is also the most widely available option.
 There are two times, early and late seating.